 In the summer of 2019, the Commission bid two design-build projects for the fiber optic network on the Mainline from the Harrisburg East interchange to the Delaware River Bridge ("Contract 1"), and for the entire length of the Northeast Extension ("Contract 2") to augment the existing digital microwave network utilized throughout the System.
 Notices to proceed for Contracts 1 and 2 were issued in the fall of 2020.
-Construction has been completed for Contract 1 and quality assurance testing is underway related to Contract 2.
+Construction has been completed for Contract 1 and this portion of the network is currently undergoing quality assurance testing.
+Construction work related to Contract 2 is estimated to be completed in 2024.
 Additionally, the Commission released a request for proposals for the operation, maintenance and commercialization of the fiber optic network in December 2019, and the notice to proceed was issued in February 2021.
 The Commission has provided notices to proceed on the design-build projects for the remaining segments (the "Western Network") of the fiberoptic network from (i) the Harrisburg East Interchange and the Gettysburg Pike Interchange (Contract 2.5), (ii) the Gettysburg Pike Interchange to the New Stanton Interchange (Contract 3), and (iii) from the New Stanton Interchange to the Ohio state line (Contract 4), and expects completion of the Western Network in 2026.